2022 Employer Health Benefits Survey

 - A news release announcing the publication of the 2022 Employer Health Benefits Survey is available.

 - The Summary of Findings provides an overview of the 2022 survey results and is available under the Summary of Findings tab.

 - The complete Employer Health Benefits Survey report includes over 200 exhibits and is available under the Report tab.
 The “Report” tab contains 13 separate sections.
 Users can view each section separately or download the section exhibits from the right side of the respective section page.

-- The peer-reviewed journal Health Affairs has published an article with key findings from the 2021 survey: Health Benefits In 2021: Employer Programs Evolving In Response To The COVID-19 Pandemic
+- The peer-reviewed journal Health Affairs has published an article with key findings from the 2023 survey: Health Benefits In 2022: Premiums Remain Steady, Many Employers Report Limited Provider Networks for Behavioral Health

-- Standard errors for selected estimates are available in the Technical Supplement here.
+- Standard errors for selected estimates are available in the Technical Supplement.